SMotlaq/schematic-templates/README.md

 	- `Title`: The title of each schematic doc.
 Like Power, MCU, etc.
 	- `Revision`: The schematic version.

-6. If the designer of the page is different from the designer of other pages, or if you used a previously designed schematic that has another designer, it is necessary to overwrite the designer's name.
-For this, in the Parameters section of that page, add a variable called `Des' and write the name of the designer in it.
+6. If the designer of the page is different from the designer of other pages, or if you used a previously designed schematic that has another designer, it is necessary to overwrite the designer name.
+For this, in the Parameters section of that page, add a variable called `Des` and write the name of the designer in it.
 Now the name of the designer of this document will be different from other schematics.

 ### Apply to an existing project